capital-elle/cloak_id/README.md

     $ gem install cloak_id

+To seed the random key used during cloaking, execute the following command

+    rails generate cloak_id::install

+This command is optional, but if it not done then your application will make use of a global default key, leading to identical cloaked ids being generated for identically named models.
+This value will be used to seed the transformation, and help ensure the quality of the obfuscation.

 ## Usage

 In your model files (that inherit from Active Record) add the 'cloak_id' call to enable the obfuscating of the ids.